mcdeoliveira/pyctrl/doc/tutorial.rst

 				period = self.period)

-automatically creates a :py:class:`ctrl.block.clock.TimerClock` which is add to :py:data:`controller` as a :py:data:`source` with output :py:data:`clock`.
-Setting the attribute :py:data:`enable` equal to `True` makes sure the device is *enabled* at every call to :py:meth:`ctrl.start` and *disabled* at every call to :py:meth:`ctrl.stop`.
+automatically creates a :py:class:`ctrl.block.clock.TimerClock` which is added to :py:data:`controller` as the *source* labeled :py:data:`clock` with *output signal* :py:data:`clock`.
+Setting the attribute :py:data:`enable` equal to `True` makes sure that the device is *enabled* at every call to :py:meth:`ctrl.start` and *disabled* at every call to :py:meth:`ctrl.stop`.

-A controller with a clock is so common that the above construction is provided as a module in :py:mod:`ctrl.timer`.
+A controller with a timer based clock is so common that the above construction is provided as a module in :py:mod:`ctrl.timer`.
 Using :py:mod:`ctrl.timer` the `Hello World!` example can be simplified to::

     # import python's standard time module